lief-project/LIEF/doc/sphinx/extended/assembler/index.rst

 .. warning::

-  The assembler is working decently for ``AArch64/ARM64E`` and ``x86/x86-64`` but the support is highly limited for the other architectures.
+  The assembler works well for ``AArch64/ARM64E`` and ``x86/x86-64``, but support for other architectures is currently limited.

 Technical Details
 *****************

-In the same way that the :ref:`disassembler <extended-disassembler>` is based on the LLVM MC layer, this assembler is also based on this component of LLVM.
+Similar to the :ref:`disassembler <extended-disassembler>`, this assembler is based on the LLVM MC layer.

 The assembly text is consumed by the ``llvm::MCAsmParser`` object, and we *intercept* the raw generated assembly bytes from the ``llvm::MCObjectWriter``.

 We also resolve ``llvm::MCFixup`` for a vast majority of the generated fixups.
-One important feature that has been introduced in LIEF 0.17.0 is the support for resolving symbols or label **on the fly**.
+An important feature introduced in LIEF 0.17.0 is support for resolving symbols or labels **on the fly**.

 .. _extended-assembler-contextual-patching:

 Contextual Assembly Patching
 ****************************

-Given an assembly code and an address to patch, we might want to use a **context** that is used to resolve symbols referenced in the assembly listing.
+Given assembly code and a target address, we might want to use a **context** to resolve symbols referenced in the assembly listing.

-For instance, let's consider the following patching:
+For example, consider the following patch:

 .. tabs::